folkertdev/reversible-debugger/report.md

 * define a stepping function for multiple threads
 * define debugger functions

 First we need to define what program we're actually debugging.
-This debugger is written in haskell, which makes defining a data type with many disjoint cases easy with its sum types (also known as tagged unions).
+This debugger is written in Haskell, which makes defining a data type with many disjoint cases easy with its sum types (also known as tagged unions).

 ```haskell